Toadstool-Stipe/stipe/stylesheets/stipe/typography/readme.md

 Much of your Typography has already been addressed with Toadstool.
 Simply use [Toadstool's config file](http://goo.gl/PqQSK) to address your `$font_size, $heading_1 - 6, $small_point_size and $large_point_size`.
 As well designate your `$primary_font_family, $secondary_font_family and $heading_font_family` variables.

 ##Typography functions
-The functions indludes here are the part of Toadstool's design foundation.
+The functions indluded here are the part of Toadstool's design foundation.
 Functions for calculating `em` and `rem` values as well as calculating baseline heights for vertical rhythm.

 ##Typography defaults
 How does this work?
 Stipe's typography library contains a `_default.scss` file that is carried into the Toadstool project via the [_typograhy.scss](http://goo.gl/1YrDS) file.
 This file contains the basic bootstrap stylings for `html`, `h1-h6`, `p`, `b`, and `a` tags.
 Toadstool's [_typography.scss](http://goo.gl/d9yvC) file will mirror the default settings from Stipe.
 Feel free to edit as necessary, but I have found these pre-defined styles to be pretty stable.